Saturday, March 8, 2025

 Because animals did not speak, although they have the physical means to do so, Descartes believed that animals lacked souls.
 Consequently, he considered animals to be physical automata, without any actual feelings or experiences.

 Most pet-owners would probably disagree with Descartes.
 One wonders whether Descartes ever romped with a dog or befriended a horse.
-That he played with machines is well-known.
-Descartes was so enthused about mechanical life that he acquired a human-like machine, a female robot he called "Franchina", who sometimes accompanied him on his travels[5].
+It is well-known, however, that he played with machines.
+Descartes was so enthused about mechanical life that he bought a human-like machine, a female robot he called "Franchina", who sometimes accompanied him on his travels (Herbert 1993:111).

 Do You Need a Non-material Soul?

 There are two types of physicalism.
 Reductive physicalists, such as Francis Crick believe that all mental events (e.g., thoughts and beliefs) can be fully reduced to brain events (e.g., neural and chemical processes).
 Non-reductive physicalists, on the other hand, believe that mental events cannot be fully reduced to brain events.
-Although the mind is assumed to emerge from the brain and to have no separate non-material substance, it is nevertheless granted to exhibit non-physical properties such as consciousness and intentionalism (i.e., the mental ability to represent something).
+The mind, although assumed to emerge from the brain and to have no separate non-material substance, nevertheless is granted to exhibit non-physical properties such as consciousness and intentionalism.
 This latter type of physicalism, where body and mind share the same substance but have distinctly different properties, is known as property dualism, as opposed to the substance dualism of Descartes.

 Both types of physicalism entail that the human person cannot exist without a physical body, and that the mind cannot function without a physical brain.

 Most physicalists are naturalists.
 They try to explain the existence of everything from an initial universe of energy-matter evolving according to purely natural laws.
 Given their atheistic worldview, it is not surprising that they would view humans as purely physical beings.
-Consequently, naturalism has great difficulty in explaining such things as the human mind, rationality, morality, and self
+In earlier chapters we discussed the difficulties naturalism has in explaining such things as human mind, rationality, morality, and self

-What is surprising is that (non-reductive) physicalism has recently gained prominence among Christian scholars.
-Christian physicalists, such as Donald MacKay,[6] Arthur Peacocke,[7] N.T.
-Wright[8], and Alister McGrath[9], grant that God is spirit, but hold that man is wholly physical.
+What is perhaps surprising is that (non-reductive) physicalism has recently gained prominence among Christian scholars.
+Christian physicalists, such as Donald MacKay (1979), Arthur Peacocke (1993), N.T.
+Wright (2011), Nancey Murphy (2006), and Alister McGrath (2015), grant that God is spirit, but hold that man is wholly physical.
 They assert that man's soul is no more than a complex property of his body, having no special substance of its own.

 Body and Soul in the Bible